 Sometimes we may need to collect personal information from third parties such as:

-- health service providers (such as hospitals, general practitioners and allied health providers) and electronic claiming software providers;
+- health service providers (such as hospitals, general practitioners, optometrists, including HCF Eyecare and allied health providers) and electronic claiming software providers

-- if you are a provider, from the Department of Human Services, government regulatory agencies, electronic claiming software providers and our members; or
+- if you are a provider, from the Department of Human Services, government regulatory agencies, electronic claiming software providers and our members

-- research companies that collect feedback from customers on behalf of us.
+- research companies that collect feedback from members on behalf of us.

 What happens if you do not give us this information?

 It is your right not to give us any information and not to identify yourself to us.
-However, if you choose not to give us the personal information we request or do not to identify yourself to us, we may not be able to:
+However, if you choose not to give us the personal information we request, or do not identify yourself to us, we may not be able to:

-- provide you with relevant retirement and aged care services or dental treatment; or
+- Provide you with relevant insurance, health, dental, optical or retirement and aged care services.